MikeShiner/Fifa-15-Autobuyer/README.md

 ### How it works

 #### Login
 To log in using this autobuyer, you need to have 2-step verification activated on your Origin account.
 This means when you first log in, you then need to type in a code sent to your email address.
 To bypass this restriction, you need to use your Origin Backup Codes (Account Settings -> Privacy).
-There are 6 of them, just copy and past them into the field on the autobuyer and click connect.
+There are 6 of them, just copy and paste them into the field on the autobuyer and click connect.

 Improvements: Originally I intended to write a PHP script which automatically logs into your mail, searches for the Origin email and extracts the code.
-This will extend the usages from 6 reconnects to infinity.
+This will remove the reconnect limit of 6.

 #### Connection
 The autobuyer connects to EA's web app using Guzzle to send the HTTP requests.
-The requests are build with with the email address, password and secret answer (editable in php/ui.php).
+The requests are build with Fifa-request-forge designed by ebess.
+Login request contains the backup code, email address, password and secret answer (see php/ui.php).
-T
+The cookie is then stored in a Cookie jar for future requests.

+#### Functions
+Basic functions can be found in /php/functions.php and include retrieving coins, searching for players, automatic bidding (with min and max bids), automatic buy (min & max BuyItNow).
+Also included in functions is TradePile and WishList management.

+### Contact
+Any questions feel free to contact me on mike.shiner@hotmail.com All code here is written by me and is free to use if you want to apply it to EA’s new Fifa 16 web app.